nim-lang/nif/doc/nif-spec.md

 Modules
 -------

-A complete NIF module consists of a list of directives followed by a single AST that starts with a `stmts` root node.
+A complete NIF module consists of a list of directives followed by other CompoundNodes.
+Typically, there is a single root node of kind `stmts`.

-But formally it is simply a non-empty list of `CompoundNode`:
+Formally a module is simply a non-empty list of `CompoundNode`:

 ```
 NifModule ::= CompoundNode+